Rodrigo-Motta/BRAIN_ISING_GNN/README.md

 ### Data Access

 - Download the dataset from [here](http://fcon_1000.projects.nitrc.org/indi/adhd200/).
-- Ensure that the dataset is placed in the `data/` directory.
+- The ADHD 4D is parcellated using 333 ROIs Gordon's Cortical Parcellation.
+This not available in the NITRC website, thus, if needed feel free to ask me.

 ## Usage